Anderson Creek Fire: Origin

-The fire was sparked by a vehicle in Woods County, Oklahoma, at 05:45 p.m.
+The fire was sparked by a vehicle in Woods County, Oklahoma, at 5:45 p.m.
 Dry conditions and gusty winds, blowing at a speed of 45 mph, and cedars fueled the fire.
 The blaze spread to Comanche County and then to the Barber County, Kansas.

 Description

-The first team of firefighters was deployed to the site at 06:16 p.m.
+The first team of firefighters was deployed to the site at 6:16 p.m.
 The fire was so large that radar sweeps picked it up due to gusty winds.
 The winds caused the fire to grow rapidly and spread to Kansas.
 More than one hundred state and local agencies responded.
-The firefighting force consisted of 950 firefighters from three counties and two states, and four Natural Guard helicopters.
+The firefighting force consisted of 950 firefighters from three counties and two states, and four National Guard helicopters.
 Kansas All Hazards Incident Management team set up a command center in Medicine Lodge.
 It was spreading a mile every four minutes.
 The fire was 15% contained by March 25, and 800 homes were under threat.
 The county jail, hospital, and Medicine Lodge residents evacuated.
 One-inch snow fell on Easter Sunday, which boosted the firefighting efforts.

 By March 28, the fire was 90% controlled in Comanche County, 40% in Woods County, and 31% in Barber County.
 The voluntary evacuation was stopped in Sun City and Lake City.
 By March 29, the fire was 95% contained, and by March 31, it was fully under control.
 The total fire suppression costs went up to $1.5 million, out of which $400,000 was for four National Guard helicopters.
 The remaining costs consisted of fuel, food, ice, and water.
 272,000 acres of Barber County and 141,000 of Comanche County was burned.
 Two-thirds of the entire area burned was in Kansas.